gwenyyh/world_happiness_report/README.md

 - which is more important, money or health, when it comes to predicting happiness
 - how well can the two predict happiness

+More details please read my medium blog <a href="https://yinghuiyang-63486.medium.com/what-brings-happiness-money-or-health-5b6dff06cc6">What Brings Happiness, Money or Health?</a>.

 # Libraries used

 `pandas` `numpy` `sklearn` `seaborn` `matplotlib`